econaxis/search/README.md

 ![image](/demo.gif)

-These queries use all 4 threads but just 40MB memory on an i7-6500U processor.
+These queries are run in parallel across independent, horizontal-sharded indices.

 ## Inspirations
 I wrote this engine to learn how large, distributed databases can scale to many terabytes of data.
 Many techniques and implementation details here are inspired off Apache Lucene and Google's SSTable.
 I learned about ranking functions, stop word detection, inverted indices, and phrase queries from the book *Introduction to Information Retrieval*.
 I designed my data serialization model, like variable-length integers, delta encoding, and organization of the inverted index (into terms, positions, and frequency specific files) from studying Lucene's Java implementation.
 I implemented packed integer blocking/shuffling inspired by Blosc.
 The binary representation of my inverted index closely resembles SSTables and is inspired by LevelDB's merge-based approach (/source/compactor/Compactor.cpp).
 This allows parallelized index building of many gigabytes of documents while having very low memory usage.